hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step8-controller.md

 `kubectl describe at at-sample`{{execute T1}}

 The description show the phase state as well.
-However, notice at the end the Events reports `<none>`.
-You will work on that next.
+However, the phase is still pending.
+Also, notice there are not pods started.

+`kubectl get pods`{{execute}}

+In the next step you will work on getting the phase to advance to the next step of `RUNNING`.